ast-grep/ast-grep.github.io/website/guide/rewrite/transform.md

 :::tip DasSurma Trick
 This method is invented by [Surma](https://surma.dev/) in a [tweet](https://twitter.com/DasSurma/status/1706086320051794217), so the useful trick is named after him.
 :::

+## Even More Advanced Transformations

+We can use rewriters in the [`rewrite`](/guide/rewrite/rewriter.html) transformation to apply dynamic transformations to the AST.
+We will cover it in next section.